 Fig. 3 shows how the luminosity of the final models varies with their effective surface temperature.
-The NL00 models mostly follow a well-defined sequence, similar to that reported by others (e.g. Yoon et al. 2017).
+The NL00 models mostly follow a well-defined sequence, similar to that reported by others (e.g., Yoon et al. 2017).
 The V17 models group into several sequences according to their mass.
 Observational properties of Type IIb progenitors are plotted, with the hotter falling near our V17 models while the cooler probably have slightly more hydrogen in their envelopes.

 Fig. 4 shows the photospheric radii of the final models as a function of the final stellar mass.
-The NL00 models mostly follow an inverse mass-radius relation, as has been reported for evolved helium stars (e.g. Habets 1986; Yoon et al. 2017).
+The NL00 models mostly follow an inverse mass-radius relation, as has been reported for evolved helium stars (e.g., Habets 1986; Yoon et al. 2017).
 The V17 models tend to become much more expanded because of their hydrogen envelopes.
 The sequences of V17 models with a narrow mass range and large range in radii correspond to the trends seen in Fig. 2 and discussed above.
-All models follow very closely the same mass-luminosity relation, $\log{10}(L/L{\odot}) \simeq 1.6\log{10}(M/M{\odot}) + 3.9$ for $3 \lesssim M/M{\odot} \lesssim 8$, because the small additional mass of hydrogen does not contribute to the output luminosity.
+All models follow very closely the same mass-luminosity relation, $\log{10}\left(L/L{\odot}\right) \simeq 1.6\log{10}\left(M/M{\odot}\right) + 3.9$ for $3 \lesssim M/M{\odot} \lesssim 8$, because the small additional mass of hydrogen does not contribute to the output luminosity.

-Fig. 5 shows the absolute narrow-band visual magnitude M_v of the final models estimated, as by Yoon et al. (2012), with a bolometric correction of BC = 22.053 - 5.306log10(T{eff}/K) for $T{eff} > 14330$ K and BC = 0 for $T{eff} \le 14330$ K. This is a rudimentary approximation and is not based on detailed atmosphere models (e.g. Eldridge et al. 2017).
+Fig. 5 shows the absolute narrow-band visual magnitude M_v of the final models estimated, as by Yoon et al. (2012), with a bolometric correction of BC = 22.053 - 5.306 $\log{10} (T{\rm eff}/{\rm K})$ for $T{\rm eff}$ > 14330 K and BC = 0 for $T{\rm eff} \leq$ 14330 K. This a rudimentary approximation and is not based on detailed atmosphere models (e.g. Eldridge et al. 2017).
 However, it is sufficient to indicate that less radiation is emitted in the narrow visual-band for the hotter models, because almost all the NL00 models have visual magnitudes fainter than -5, while the V17 models are mostly brighter.
 The lower mass models tend to be even brighter than the WR stars, in terms of M_v , prior to explosion.
-In some cases, though these are the minority, the secondary is brighter than the primary.
-These are mostly stars which overflow their Roche lobe again after a late expansion phase.
-There are more such cases for the
+In some cases, though these are the minority, the sec-